yi-editor/yi/yi-intero/README.md

   - `interoLocAt` determines the location of the definition of the word under the cursor.
   - `interoUses` finds the usage location of the word under the cursor or the definition location if not using this on a definition.
   - `interoTypeAt` returns the type of the word under the cursor.
+  - `interoJump` jump to the definition of the word under the cursor.

-Every action results in a split window in which the result of the query are displayed.
+`interoEval`, `interoLocAt`, `interoUses` and `interoTypeAt` display their results in a split window as a raw string.

 ## development